soswow/fit-curve/README.md

 ## Install

-This 3D bezier fork is not installable from the main npm repo (will hopefully be merged in the near future though!)
-You can still install it via a git url:
+Before this 3D fork of the original [fit-curve](https://github.com/soswow/fit-curve) has been merged, you can intall this fork via:

 ```.sh
 npm install nylki/fit-curve